includeos/IncludeOS/README.md

 * Build and install the `vmbuild` tool, which turns your service into a bootable disk image.

 **Time:**
-On a VM with 2 cores and 4 GB RAM, running Ubuntu 14.04, install.sh takes about 33 minutes, depending on bandwidth.
+On a VM with 2 cores and 4 GB RAM, running Ubuntu 14.04, running ./install.sh takes about 33 minutes depending on bandwidth.

 **NOTE:** Both scripts will install packages, and as such parts will require sudo access.